seanpmaxwell/overnight/README.md

 * Method decorators also work with arrow functions set as class properties.
 * @Middleware and @ClassMiddleware decorators.
 * Add options to controllers the same as you would Express routers with @ClassOptions.
-* Support for child-controllers with @ChildControllers.
+* Support for child-controllers with @Children.
 * @Wrapper and @ClassWrapper decorators to wrap functions.
 * Server superclass to initialize ExpressJS server and setup controllers.
 * Allows for adding your own custom Router classes if you don't want to use the standard express Router.